 - Monthly TransPass: $116 (bus, trolley, subway).4

-- Gas (PA avg): ~low $3s per gallon as of Oct 2025; driving costs swing with insurance, parking, and miles.5
+- Gas (PA avg): roughly low $3s per gallon as of Oct 2025.
+Driving costs swing with insurance, parking, and miles driven.5

 Groceries and Dining Out: Typical Prices and Tips to Save

-Groceries (baseline): about $392/mo for one adult from MIT’s basket.
-Dining out varies widely; treat it as a separate, optional line item and trim it first if you need savings.1
+Groceries (baseline): about $392/mo for one adult, based on MIT’s market basket.
+For a broader cross-reference on day-to-day prices, Numbeo’s Philadelphia cost-of-living data tracks individual item prices in real time.
+Dining out varies widely, so treat it as a separate, optional line item and trim it first if you need to cut spending.1

 Utilities, Internet, and Cell Phone Costs

-Most rentals quote “gross” rent that includes basic utilities (not phone/internet/cable).
-Plan for Internet & Mobile ≈ $174/mo.
-If your lease bills electric/gas/water separately, add those actuals — but avoid double-counting if they’re already in your rent.1
+Most rentals quote “gross” rent that includes basic utilities, but not phone, internet, or cable.
+Plan for Internet and Mobile at about $174/mo.
+If your lease bills electric, gas, or water separately, add those actuals.
+Just avoid double-counting if they’re already baked into your rent.1

 Healthcare, Child Care, and Education Expenses